Apple's major privacy change is here. What you need to know - KTVZ

 Although some data can help users map their runs, tag photos or track locations so a store nearby can offer up discounts, “some apps have more trackers embedded in them than they need,” Apple said in a video posted to YouTube on Monday.
 “They collect thousands of pieces of information about you to create a digital profile that they sell to others.
 These third parties use your profile to target you with ads, and they can also use it to predict and influence your behaviors and decisions.”

-“This has been happening with your knowledge or permission.
+“This has been happening without your knowledge or permission.
 Your information is for sale.
 You have become the product,” Apple said in the video.

 Apple’s effort has roiled some businesses that rely on data tracking to target users with personalized advertising.
 Facebook, which makes almost all of its revenue from advertising, warned investors in August that Apple’s software changes could hurt its business if people start opting-out of tracking.